ianc1991/Spotify-Tabs/README.md

 # Tabify

 This is the front end of my (working title) Tabify app.
 The front end is hosted on Firebase, while the back end is deployed through Heroku.
-Load times may be some what slow due to using the free tier of Heroku.
+Load times may be somewhat slow due to using the free tier of Heroku.

 ## Back end
 * NodeJS Express server